What are "free radicals"?

 - Determination of the most important antioxidant blood levels

-- Non-enzymatic such as glutathione, vitamin C + E, coenzyme Q10 and the cofactors selenium and zinc
+- Non-enzymatic substances such as glutathione, vitamins C and E, coenzyme Q10, and the cofactors selenium and zinc

-- Enzymatic such as superoxide dismutase SOD, glutathione peroxidase GPx
+- Enzymatic enzymes such as superoxide dismutase (SOD) and glutathione peroxidase (GPx).

-- Screening to determine antioxidant protection: Total antioxidant capacity TAS / Antioxidative potential TEAC (ability to react with free radicals)
+- Screening to assess antioxidant protection: Total Antioxidant Capacity (TAS)/Antioxidant Potential (TEAC) (ability to react with free radicals)

-- In the laboratory: e.g. patient serum (with antioxidants) + defined amount of free radicals; measurement of the remaining amount of radicals after detoxification (dye reaction):
+- In the laboratory: z.BPatient serum (with antioxidants) + defined amount of free radicals; measurement of the residual amount of radicals after detoxification (dye reaction):

-Initial amount – remaining amount = Antioxidative potential (normal value: 1.3-1.77 mmol/l blood) - In practice: e.g.FORD (Free Oxygen Radicals Defense) in capillary blood
+Initial amount – residual amount = Antioxidant potential (normal value: 1.3-1.77 mmol/l blood) - In practice: z.B.FORD (Free Oxygen Radicals Defense) in capillary blood

-- In the laboratory: e.g. patient serum (with antioxidants) + defined amount of free radicals; measurement of the remaining amount of radicals after detoxification (dye reaction):
+- In the laboratory: z.BPatient serum (with antioxidants) + defined amount of free radicals; measurement of the residual amount of radicals after detoxification (dye reaction):

 -